 We are also offering one full-tuition scholarship, open to anyone who experiences a barrier to outdoor pursuits or creative work to be used on Chris’s 2022 Blackfoot River Workshop.
 You may apply for this scholarship here.
 If you have trouble with the application, you can contact us at [email protected] or 406.808.8025 and we will help you.

 The program cost includes:

 - daily writing instruction and one-on-one sessions with Chris La Tray and Freeflow staff

 - transportation between Missoula, Montana and the Blackfoot River

-- delicious meals, snacks, beer, and wine on the trip
+- delicious, nutritious meals and snacks on the trip

 - professional, licensed river guides

 - waterproof bags, lifejackets, and all specialized river and safety gear

 If you don’t have a tent, sleeping bag, or sleeping pad, please let us know and we’ll help you find these essential items.

 Guide gratuities are not included in the program cost.
 We strongly suggest giving your river guides some love, and we are happy to discuss norms for tipping – just ask.